aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 3.2 Worker Communication

-Communication between different workers can be implemented by using `postMessage()` to post and a event handler `onmessage` to receive.
+Communication between different workers can be implemented by using `postMessage()` to post and an event handler `onmessage` to receive.

 ```js
 var worker = new Worker('./code.js');